deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

 The csdm object supports basic mathematical operations such as additive and multiplicative operations.

-.. note:: All operation applied to or involving the csdm object applies only to
+.. note:: All operations applied to or involving the csdm objects apply only to
     the components of the dependent variables within the csdm object.
 These operations do not apply to the dimensions within the csdm object.

+Consider the following csdm data object.

 .. doctest::